Sumerian man in prayer

-This limestone statuette represents a man praying, possibly a priest.
-His head is shaven and his torso nude.
-His hands are folded in front of his body, his open right hand enclosing his clenched left fist, his right thumb placed behind his left.
-It is a praying gesture typical of the time.
+This limestone statuette represents a man, possibly a priest, in prayer.
+His head is shaven and his torso is nude.
+He folds his hands before his chest; his open right hand encloses his clenched left fist, with his right thumb behind the left.
+It is a gesture of prayer that was typical of the time.

-The man is dressed in a long skirt, reaching to his ankles.
-Its upper part is smooth, the lower part consisting of two fringed layers tapering to a point.
-Possibly, it is a stylized rendering of a woolly sheepskin.
-However, it may also be a rendering of a specific manner of weaving.
+The man wears a long skirt, reaching to his ankles.
+Its upper section is smooth, while the lower part consists of two fringed layers, each tapering to a point.
+This may possibly be a stylised rendering of a woolly sheepskin.
+Alternatively, it may be intended to depict a specific type of weaving.

 The facial features are very expressive, the large eyes being especially striking.
 The latter are characteristic of early Sumerian sculpture.
-They are inlaid with a fragment of a shell or a piece of ostrich eggshell.
-The pupil consists of a drilled hole, which was filled up originally.
-The inlay of the eyes and eyebrows was affixed by means of bitumen (natural tar).
-In ancient Mesopotamia this was used as an adhesive and as a filler.
-The most important bitumen pits are still in use to this very day.
-They are situated along the Euphrates, in the vicinity of the town of Hit, some 150 km north-west of Baghdad.
+They are inlaid with shell fragments or tiny pieces of ostrich eggshell.
+The pupil consists of a drilled hole, which was originally filled in.
+The inlays constituting the eyes and eyebrows were attached with bitumen (natural tar), which was used in ancient Mesopotamia as an adhesive and a filler.
+The principal bitumen pits are still in use to this day.
+They are located along the Euphrates, in the vicinity of the town of Hit, some 150 km northwest of Baghdad.

 Finding place: Iraq, Chafadje